LoyolaChicagoBooks/introcs-csharp/rst/homework-gradecalculation2.rst

    previous assignment to compute the weighted average and print the final letter grade.

 #.
-Print the final numerical average rounded to one decimal place.
+Print the final numerical average, *this time rounded to one decimal place*.
    If the final average was actually 93.125, you would print 93.1.
    If the final average was actually 93, you would print 93.0.
    If the final average was actually 93.175, you would print 93.2.